-You must first understand how Specialty Coffee sets itself apart from the rest of the world’s coffees and then, on an oasis of specialty coffee, you’ll find a mountaintop where gathering It’s a smaller subset of a movement – let’s call it the third wave – Third Wave Coffee, but today, in the language of this article – it’s The Craft Coffee
+You must first understand how Specialty Coffee sets itself apart from the rest of the world’s coffees and then, on an oasis of specialty coffee, you’ll find a mountaintop where gathering It ‘s a smaller subset of a movement – let’s call it the third wave , but today, in the language of this article – it’s The Craft Coffee

 Am I right about the third wave?

-Having said that, it takes skill to make good coffee taste.
-The skill of the farmer, the skill of the processor, the skill of the roaster, and the skill of the barista… Cultivation, processing, roasting, mixing, all these technical factors, to some extent the nature of a profession, more precisely a craft.
+Having said that, it takes skill to make a good coffee taste.
+The talent of the farmer, the processor skill, the skill of the roaster, and the skill of the baristaBaristavation, processing, roasting, mixing, all these technical factors, to some extent, the nature of a profession, more precisely a craft.
 As Jessica Easto said in her book Craft Coffee, “I believe that coffee is a craft and that coffee enthusiast is artisans.”

 The word “craft” has long been associated with “arts” and today, “craft” is associated with different foods and beverages, craft beer, craft ice cream, and wine. craft wines, and of course – craft coffees.
 The word craft has been used (and possibly overused) in so many contexts, but the simplest meaning has remained largely the same – a craft that requires artistry and requires special skills. special – according to Jonathan White, totalfood.com

 On the other hand, Craft coffee inherits the philosophies that make up the third wave – that of maintaining a sustainable relationship in the supply chain.
 Transparency and fairness in the linkages between coffee farmers and importers, roasters, baristas, cooperatives, and consumers… play a pivotal role in the ethics of the second wave of coffee.